bass-KJY/nlp-shakespeare-vs-Marlowe-analysis/README.md

   - Normalized sentiment over play length
   - Smoothed scores to reveal narrative trajectories
 - Visualization: Line graphs showing shifts in sentiment over acts

+#### A. Sentiment Analysis by Gerne of Shaspeaere Plays
+- ![Each graph(Comedy, History, Tragedy) shows distinctions.
+Especially, Comedy's sentimental graph for the last part is rising, which means it is positive, but the tragedy is descending. (image/sentiment_change_gerne.png)

 ### 2. **Topic Modeling (Keyword Analysis)**
 - Objective: Reveal dominant themes in each genre